-286 Commonwealth was designed by architect Samuel D. Kelley and built ca. 1880 for building contractor William Seavey Rand, for speculative sale, one of two contiguous houses (286-288 Commonwealth).
+286 Commonwealth was designed by architect Samuel D. Kelley and built in 1880-1881 for building contractor William Seavey Rand, one of two contiguous houses (286-288 Commonwealth) he built for the Boylston National Bank of Boston, owner of the land, for speculative sale.

-The land on which 286-288 Commonwealth were built was owned by the Boylston National Bank of Boston.
-The land was part of a larger parcel originally purchased by Nathan Matthews from David Sears, Jr., Frederick R. Sears, and Knyvet Sears.
+The land for 286-288 Commonwealth was part of a parcel acquired by the Boylston National Bank on June 2, 1876, from Nathan Matthews.
+The parcel also included the lots where 284 Commonwealth and 30-32-34-36 Gloucester were built.
+William S. Rand also built the houses at 30-32-34-36 Gloucester for the bank.
+The parcel was part of a larger tract of land originally purchased by Nathan Matthews on January 2, 1871, from David Sears, Jr., Frederick R. Sears, and Knyvet Sears.

 After the houses were completed, the bank continued to hold the property until a buyer was found.
-On June 30, 1882, the bank sold 286 Commonwealth to William Rand, and he sold it on the same day to boot and shoe dealer Edwin Luther Sanborn.
+On June 30, 1882, it sold 286 Commonwealth to William S. Rand and he sold it on the same day to boot and shoe dealer Edwin Luther Sanborn.

 By the 1882-1883 winter season, Edwin Sanborn and his wife, Lydia Hilton (Emmons) Sanborn, had made 286 Commonwealth their home.
 They previously had lived at 67 Rutland.